pedroarilla/glyphs-scripts/README.md

 * **Selection to all the backgrounds:** Replaces in all the glyphs their current content of the background with the selected paths in the current glyph.
 * **Set default figures:** Sets as default figures the set of numerals selected by the user (UI — Vanilla required).
 Inserts the figures as components in the ‘Decimal Digit’ cells, enables automatic alignment, and copies kerning groups.
 * **Shift background in selected glyphs:** Shifts horizontally (user-definable number) the background content in selected glyphs.
 Positive value for shifting to the right, negative value for shifting to the left.
-* **Start from scratch:** UI for deleting and cleaning anchors, annotations, backgrounds, guidelines, images, kerning groups, labels, metric keys, non-master layers, and paths and components—in selected/all the glyphs, active/all the masters, and master/all the layers.
+* **Start-from-scratch:** UI for deleting anchors, annotations, backgrounds, guidelines, images, kerning groups, labels, metric keys, non-master layers, and paths and components—in selected/all the glyphs, selected/all the masters, and master/all the layers.
 * **Tabular width checker:** Checks all selected Glyphs are on same width.
 It ignores ‘Auto’ and makes sure that the assigned value is equal regardless of metrics keys.
 * **Use layer as master:** Sets the current layer as the master layer.